The Cutie Map: Ratings

 Both parts of "The Cutie Map" aired back-to-back on Discovery Family as an hour-long event on April 4, 2015.
 The first part was viewed by 509,000 people and second part was viewed by 574,000 people.
 According to the Nielsen household ratings, both parts were watched by approximately 0.3 percent of American households.
 The episodes became the series' top-rated premiere among kids aged 2–11, kids aged 6–11, and girls aged 6–11.
 During their timeslot, Discovery Family became the second most viewed network in both broadcast and cable among girls aged 6–11.

 Critical reception

 Daniel Alvarez on Unleash the Fanboy gave the premiere a nine out of ten, praising the general writing of the episodes, the moral, and Princess Twilight.
 He also considered Starlight Glimmer a "great antagonist" but criticized Pinkie Pie for not "bring[ing] anything to the table aside from noticing a fake smile".
 Abbott complimented the messages of individuality, lifting oneself up, and the effect one could have.

 Hugo Award nomination

-In 2016, the episodes were jointly nominated for the Hugo Award for "Best Dramatic Presentation (Short Form)"; Den of Geek noted that this was the result of the Rabid Puppies ballot-manipulation campaign, but emphasized that it was a worthy nomination despite speculation that the Puppies' intent had been a "joke entr[y] designed to embarrass".
+In 2016, the episodes were jointly nominated for the Hugo Award for "Best Dramatic Presentation (Short Form)"; Den of Geek noted that some critics suspect that this was the result of the Rabid Puppies ballot-manipulation campaign, but emphasized that it was a worthy nomination despite speculation that the Puppies' intent had been a "joke entr[y] designed to embarrass".